Join our mailing list to get regular email updates and info on what we're up to!

 The law in Scotland is largely the same, except that a case can also be brought if HIV hasn’t actually been transmitted but someone has been put at risk of transmission without their consent or knowledge.

-If you have been diagnosed with an STI and are worried about contacting your previous partners, there are ways to tell them anonymously.
+Telling a previous partner it’s a previous partner(s) that you have been diagnosed with an STI so they can choose to get tested and treated is the right thing to do.
+You might decide to send a message or voice note.
+Or you might decide to tell them anonymously.
 Sexual health services will often offer you the opportunity do this, or you could use a service like Tell Your Partner.

 You could get in touch with your local sexual health service, who will be able to support you with understanding all the important information about the STI that you have and provide guidance on informing sexual partners about your status.